Exploration of North America

+European powers employed sailors and geographers to map and explore North America with the goal of economic, religious and military expansion.
+The combative and rapid nature of this exploration is the result of a series of countering actions by neighboring European nations to ensure no single country had garnered enough wealth and power from the Americas to militarily tip the scales over on the European continent.

+Pre-Columbian exploration

-According to the Sagas of Icelanders, Norse sailors (often called Vikings) from Iceland first settled Greenland in the 980s.
+According to the Sagas of Icelanders, Norse sailors from Iceland first settled Greenland in the 980s.

 L'Anse aux Meadows, an archaeological site on the northernmost tip of Newfoundland, and a second site in southwestern Newfoundland, are the only known sites of a Norse village in North America outside of Greenland.
 These sites are notable for their possible connections with the attempted colony of Vinland established by Leif Erikson in 1003.

-There are also some claims that Polynesians have met South Americans, including evidence such as Sweet potato cultivation in Polynesia, long before the Spanish and Portuguese arrivals of the islands, linguistic evidence, and genetic evidence.
-However, the theory is still heavily debated in the academic cycles because of other evidence contradicting it.